Patriot One Obtains Purchase Agreement with Reseller Serving U.S. Government and Military

-TORONTO, ON -- (Marketwired) -- 05/10/17 --Patriot One Technologies Inc. (TSX VENTURE: PAT) (OTCQB: PTOTF) (FRANKFURT: 0PL) ("Patriot One" or the "Company"), developer of the revolutionary award-winning PATSCAN CMR concealed weapons detection system, today announced a reseller agreement with Information Technology Communications contracting firm JJB Federal LLC and its specialty sales division UnitedEye Inc., based in the Washington, DC area.
+TORONTO, ON -- May 10, 2017 -- Patriot One Technologies Inc. (TSX VENTURE: PAT) (OTCQB: PTOTF) (FRANKFURT: 0PL) ("Patriot One" or the "Company"), developer of the revolutionary award-winning PATSCAN CMR concealed weapons detection system, today announced a reseller agreement with Information Technology Communications contracting firm JJB Federal LLC and its specialty sales division UnitedEye Inc., based in the Washington, DC area.

 Patriot One CEO Martin Cronin said, "We are pleased to have entered into a reseller agreement with JJB Federal, a highly credible industry partner.
 With today's announcement, and in just four weeks since our launch in Las Vegas, we have now achieved a number of contractual commitments totalling over $1.1 million USD.
 Access to government and military contracts require years of experience and an established network of contacts in any region; Washington DC is particularly unique and complex.
 The JJB Federal team has the connections, reach and proven experience to accelerate Patriot One product sales.
 We are delighted to welcome JJB Federal to our growing sales network, and to help protect the public and those who serve."